TUSSGRAY/UKCemap-exam/replit.md

 ## Overview

-A professional certification quiz application designed to help users prepare for the UK Certificate in Mortgage Advice and Practice (CeMAP) examination.
-The application features three distinct modes: Practice Mode (with immediate feedback and flexible question counts), Exam Mode (100 questions with results shown at the end), and Scenario Quiz Mode (realistic case studies with 3 related questions per scenario).
-The system includes periodic advertisement breaks during quiz sessions and tracks user performance.
+A professional certification quiz application designed to help users prepare for the UK Certificate in Mortgage Advice and Practice (CeMAP) examination branded as "J&K Cemap Training".
+The application features three distinct modes: Practice Mode (free, with immediate feedback and flexible question counts), Full Exam Mode (£0.99 purchase, 100 questions with results shown at the end, behind a secure paywall), and Scenario Quiz Mode (free, realistic case studies with 3 related questions per scenario).
+The system includes periodic advertisement breaks during quiz sessions, Stripe payment integration, and device-based access control for paid content.

 ## User Preferences